-- Mental health issues such as depression, phobias, eating disorders and addictions.
+- Mental health issues: Mental health issues such as depression, phobias, eating disorders and addictions.
 Therapists also depend on talk therapy for anxiety-related cases, as this approach helps the affected people make great progress.
 Besides, it is also used to manage serious mental health conditions such as bipolar disorder or schizophrenia, along with medication

-- Of course, it is the go-to choice for therapists when it comes to relationship counselling.
+- Relationship issues: Of course, it is the go-to choice for therapists when it comes to relationship counselling.
 From incompatibility to unresolved issues, infidelity, financial problems, infertility, sexless relationships – it can help couples work their way through a host of problems

 Related Reading: Signs He Has Sex With You But Doesn’t Love You Anymore

 The talk therapy cost in the US varies, depending on the place you live in, the type of issues you’re dealing with as well as the experience and expertise of the therapist.
 The national average of talk therapy cost has been placed at $90.
 An hourly session can cost anywhere between $60 to $120.
 However, in cities like New York, a single talk therapy session can cost anywhere between $200 to $300.

 In most cases, these are not covered by insurance.
 The high cost of therapy is often attributed to its highly personalized nature.
 Even so, this issue is now gaining traction.
 Many organization are pushing for therapy sessions to be covered by insurance, given that 1 in 5 Americans may need therapy at some point.